kobsio/kobs/docs/plugins/helm.md

 | namespaces |[]string | A list of namespaces for which the Helm releases should be shown. | Yes |
 | name | string | The name of the Helm release for whih the history should be shown, when the type is `releasehistory`. | No |

+## Usage

+### Permissions

+You can define fine grained permissions to access your Helm releases via kobs.
+The permissions are defined via the `permissions.plugins[].permissions` field of a [User](../resources/users.md) or [Team](../resources/teams.md).
+The team membership of an user is defined via the values of the `X-Auth-Request-Groups` header.

+In the following example each member of `team1@kobs.io` will get access to all Helm releases, while members of `team2@kobs.io` can only view the `kobs` Helm release in the `kobs` namespace and the `prometheus` release in the `monitoring` namespace:

+??? note "team1"

+    ```yaml
+    ---
+    apiVersion: kobs.io/v1beta1
+    kind: Team
+    metadata:
+      name: team1
+    spec:
+      id: team1@kobs.io
+      permissions:
+        plugins:
+          - name: "*"
+          - name: helm
+            permissions:
+              - clusters:
+                  - "*"
+                namespaces:
+                  - "*"
+                names:
+                  - "*"
+    ```

+??? note "team2"

+    ```yaml
+    ---
+    apiVersion: kobs.io/v1beta1
+    kind: Team
+    metadata:
+      name: team2
+    spec:
+      id: team2@kobs.io
+      permissions:
+        plugins:
+          - name: "*"
+          - name: helm
+            permissions:
+              - clusters:
+                  - "kobs-demo"
+                namespaces:
+                  - "kobs"
+                names:
+                  - "kobs"
+              - clusters:
+                  - "kobs-demo"
+                namespaces:
+                  - "monitoring"
+                names:
+                  - "prometheus"
+    ```

 ## Example

 The following dashboards shows all Helm releases from the `kobs` and `monitoring` namespace and the history of the `kobs` and `prometheus-operator` releases.